SeaForeEx/stranger-things-melody/README.md

 When a key is pressed, `handleKeyDown()` uses this object to find the correct frequency to play.
 When released, `handleKeyUp()` checks if the key is in this mapping before stopping the note.

+---

+## Sustain Notes

+My synthesizer was ending notes after 0.5 seconds, but I wanted them to sustain as long as the user held down the button or key.

 ### startNote function splits into playNote and stopNote functions